Eight ways to build connection in relationships

 Safety in connection

-Ask questions – it’s so easy to tell ourselves stories about the other person.
+2. Ask questions – it’s so easy to tell ourselves stories about the other person.
 ‘He left his bag by the door because he’s lazy and couldn’t be bothered to pick it up’ – we assign meaning and jump to conclusions.
 Perhaps the truth was that he left the bag there because he was going out again.
 The truth is, we don’t know until we ask.
-We ask and we ask to understand.

-Conflicts and compromise are normal – it’s okay to argue, in fact, it’s healthy.
+4. Conflicts and compromise are normal – it’s OK to argue.
+In fact, it’s healthy.
 Speaking up and working through our differences can clear the air and bring us closer together.
 It’s when we keep quiet to ‘preserve the peace’ that we build separateness.

 Excitement in connection

-Share your hopes and dreams – it’s easy to forget during dark times, that it is nearly always temporary.
+7. Share your hopes and dreams – it’s easy to forget during dark times that it's nearly always temporary.
 Whilst we don’t need to minimise or ignore the pain and difficulties in our own lives and others, we can also remember and share what our hopes and dreams are with our partner.
-We can visualise our dreams in detail, imagine ourselves there and invite the universe to help us make them a reality.
+We can visualise our dreams in detail, imagine ourselves there, and invite the universe to help us make them a reality.